 Do you offer pickups and drop offs after hours?

 No. We require you drop off no later than 4pm Monday-Friday and Sunday, and are here no later than Noon for drop off's or pick ups on Saturday.
 Our hours: M-F 8am to 5pm || Sat.
 8am to Noon || Sun.
 9am to 11am & 3pm to 5pm and you may retrieve your fur family anytime that we are open.

 We do not have a staff member on the clock to cover all 24 hours.
 However, below the facility there is an apartment and the owners, Nikita, and her husband live there.
 They run the "night checks" at 8:30pm daily, and are available for any night time emergency.

 There are a few options we have to give you a little break on the bill.
 If you board your dog or cat for a month or longer, we will give a 10% discount on the boarding rate for your entire stay.
 On top of that, we will offer up to one activity a day for free for that month stay.
 You could also receive a 5% discount on your bill for providing proof of your services in the armed forces.
 We also have a frequent boarder program and "punch card" that gives you a free day of boarding for every 14 days you board your animal within a six month period.
 These discounts will not "stack" and only one may be used per visit.

 Do you offer weekly rates?

 No. We do not offer weekly or month long rates however a discount will be given to any client staying 30 days or longer.
-We do not offer "packages" for boarding and activities either.

 Who are you regulated by?